Robert Giraud: Paris

 From 1943 to 1958 he published five poetry collections, the last with a preface by André Salmon.
 His first non-poetry book Les Tatouages du milieu appeared in 1950 co-authored with Jacques Delarue.
-In 1955 his masterpiece, Le Vin des rues, appeared, it won the prix Rabelais and established Girard as the preeminent chronicler and lucid witness of destitute Parisians.
-This legendary book is an unparalleled work of poetic reportage capturing an unusual and exciting Paris that has disappeared today.
+In 1955 he published Le Vin des rues, which won the prix Rabelais and established Girard as a preeminent chronicler and lucid witness of destitute Parisians.
+This book is an unique work of poetic reportage capturing a perspective on Paris that has disappeared today.

-His unique knowledge of this underworld gave him the opportunity to work with the young director Alain Jessua on his first film Léon la lune (1956) and with the photographer Irving Penn for a series of photos published in Vogue.
+His knowledge of this underworld gave him the opportunity to work with the young director Alain Jessua on his first film Léon la lune (1956) and with the photographer Irving Penn for a series of photos published in Vogue.

 The critical success of this book was followed by other stories followed like La Route mauve (1959), La Petite Gamberge (1961) and La Coupure (1966), that further established Giraud as a brilliant specialist in slang and Parian bistro culture.
 Like Albert Simonin, Auguste Le Breton or Alphonse Boudard he published reference books on slang used by people of the underworld and prostitutes whom he befriended.